brunoengamb/Gash_PSO/README.md

        Event 3	-  Gash(p= 0.16, ER= 0.16, Pg= 2.86, event_number = 3)
        Event 4	-  Gash(p= 0.16, ER= 0.48, Pg= 1.63, event_number = 4)
-4. Results consists of two graphs one of observed and another of the simulated net precipitation.
+4. Results consists of two graphs one of observed and another of the simulated net precipitation. ex:Example of the result can be seen in the "image.png" file in the root directory.